parthian-sterlet/mcot-kernel/readme.md

 `<6 file of whole-genome promoters with its path>` =  fasta file of whole-genome dataset of promoters, three files in folders “hs”, “mm” and “at” imply application of *H.sapiens*, *M.musculus* and *A.thaliana* promoter datasets for setting of thresholds for input motifs.

-`<7 pvalue_thr>` = recognition threshold of motifs transformed to the logarithmic -log10(ERR) scale of Expected Recognition Rate (ERR), ERR is computed as a recognition rate for the whole-genome set o promoters of protein-coding genes, default value 0.0005, for anchor_vs_many the maximal allowable value is 0.0025.
+`<7 pvalue_thr>` = recognition threshold of motifs transformed to the logarithmic -log10(ERR) scale of Expected Recognition Rate (ERR), ERR is computed as a recognition rate for the whole-genome set o promoters of protein-coding genes, default value 0.0005, the maximal allowable value is 0.0025.

 `<8 -log10[p-value]_thr>` = threshold to display the significances of enrichment of CEs in output data (the default value 10)